mtperessoni/prosigliere-backend-challenge/README.md

 ## 🏗️ Areas for Improvement

-### 1. **Optimizing Count Operations**
+### 1. **Cache Invalidation for Comments**

-- **Problem:** Counting the number of posts or comments (`SELECT COUNT(*)`) on large tables can become a performance bottleneck, even with caching.
-- **Improvement:** Introduce a dedicated table to store the counts of:
-  - Total posts
+- **Current Limitation:** The current strategy invalidates the entire cache whenever a new post or comment is added.
+- **Improvement:** Implement fine-grained cache invalidation:

-  - Total comments per post
+  - When a new post is created:
-- **Trade-offs:**
-  - ✅ Pros: Reduces expensive aggregate queries; improves performance at scale.
-  - ❌ Cons: Adds complexity to maintain data consistency, requiring updates on insert/delete operations.
+    - Invalidate the cache related to paginated post listings (e.g., /posts?page=1), since the pagination order could change.
+  - When a new comment is added:
+    - Invalidate the cache for:
+      - The post listing (if it includes comment counts or metadata affected by the comment).
+      - The specific post detail (/posts/:id), since the post's comment count or latest comment may change.

 ### 2. **Asynchronous Post Creation**